Gabbe64/foreign_cluster_connector/README.md

 Building on this, future enhancements could include:

-- **Conditional IP Propagation**: IPAM and virtual-kubelet can choose direct IP propagation when a `VirtualNodeConnection` exists, instead of indirect paths through the central cluster.
+- **Conditional IP Propagation**: IPAM and virtual-kubelet can choose direct IP propagation when a `ForeignClusterConnection` exists, instead of indirect paths through the central cluster.
 - **Dynamic Routing Optimization**: Allow Liqo’s routing logic to prefer direct leaf-to-leaf tunnels over indirect overlays, further reducing latency and load.

 ---